Computer and Internet Use Policy

 The Shorewood Public Library takes precautions to protect the privacy of computer users by enabling software that removes data between uses.
 No personal information is stored, and saved documents are removed upon logging out and/or shutting down the computer.
 Library staff may provide assistance to patrons using library-provided workstations as time and staff knowledge permit.

 Shorewood Public Library does not control, limit or filter Internet access and cannot be held responsible for the content found there.
 Users may find inaccurate, incomplete or out of date information, and some of the materials may be offensive, disturbing or illegal.

 Personal information shared on the Internet may be at risk, and communication should not be considered secure.
 Patrons who are transferring confidential information, such as passwords, credit card numbers, banking information, Social Security numbers, and health data, are strongly encouraged to safeguard their information.

-The Library assumes no responsibility for any damages, direct or indirect, arising from use of its Internet services or from its connections to other Internet services.
+The Library assumes no responsibility for any damages, direct or indirect, arising from use of its Internet services including Mobile HotSpots, or from its connections to other Internet services.
 Library users access the Internet at their own discretion.
-Patrons utilizing the Library’s wireless network on personal devices are responsible for their own antivirus, antispyware, firewall, security, and privacy protection.
-Any attempt to gain unauthorized access to any computers or systems from the Library’s wireless network is prohibited.
+Patrons utilizing the Library’s wireless network and/or Mobile HotSpots via personal devices are responsible for their own antivirus, antispyware, firewall, security, and privacy protection.
+Any attempt to gain unauthorized access to any computers or systems from the Library’s wireless network or Mobile HotSpots is prohibited.